BartoszGancza/url_shortener/README.md

 # Basic URL Shortener

+Database choice was made because SQLite is easily supported without any additional work and dependencies by Django.

+Lack of authentication is done on purpose, as URL shortening services usually do not require a user account to use them (unless they include additional paid services).

 ## Application startup

 There are two options to run this application, using Docker, and running it directly on local machine.